KaTeX/KaTeX/docs/node.md

 yarn global add katex
 ```
 <br>
-> You can manually download the package from [here](https://github.com/Khan/KaTeX/releases)
+> You can manually download the package from the list of [KaTeX releases](https://github.com/Khan/KaTeX/releases).